tenox7/wfm/README.md

 as a front end to FTP server.
 Later rewritten in C language, when CGIC library and Apache httpd were released.
 Up to 2015 WFM has been a closed source commercial application used for lightweight document management and supported by a few customers.
-It has been open sourced.
+It has since been open sourced.
 In 2022 WFM has been rewritten in Go as a stand-alone application with built-in web server for more modern deployment scenarios.